bleech/jquery.modalview/README.md

 ```

 ## Roadmap
-- creating a demo
-- refactoring to automatically set the target width & padding
+- refactoring to automatically set the target width & padding (is this a good idea?)
 - refactoring close button (html string?)
 - making the plugin extendable globally and per instance (prototypal inheritance)